BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Discussion

 For galaxy properties, our findings are generally consistent with previous work.
-The stellar mass increases with overdensity up to $z<3$, consistent with \citet{2024ApJ...966...18T}, \citet{shi2024nature} \citet{hatamnia2025large}, and \citet{chartab2025latis}.
+The stellar masses increases with overdensity up to $z<3$, consistent with \citet{2024ApJ...966...18T}, \citet{shi2024nature} \citet{hatamnia2025large}, and \citet{chartab2025latis}.
 Similarly, \citet{mcconachie2025galaxies} found that the majority $(>75\%)$ of their spectroscopically-confirmed massive quiescent galaxies at $3<z<5$ preferentially reside in overdensity peaks.
 They suggest that the mass build-up of these galaxies reflects a significant contribution from ex-situ star formation via major mergers.
 This is supported by simulation results from \citet{huvsko2023buildup}, which used the \textsc{GALFORM} semi-analytical model with the Planck-Millennium simulation, indicating that most stellar mass of massive galaxies forms through ex-situ processes, including mergers.
-Observationally, merger rates also correlate with environment; for example, \citet{shibuya2025galaxy} show that the relative major merger rate strongly depends on overdensity for galaxies at $2<z<5$.
+Observationally, merger rates also correlate with environment; for example, \citet{shibuya2025galaxy} shows that the relative major merger rate strongly depends on overdensity for galaxies at $2<z<5$.
 Similar trends have been reported in both local and intermediate-redshift galaxy samples, indicating that local density plays an important role in shaping the galaxy stellar mass function \citep{vulcani2012importance, tomczak2017glimpsing}.
+Additionally, recent observations of the high-redshift protocluster, including J1001/Hyperion at $z=2.5$ \citep{sun2024jwst, sikorski2026hst}, in Cosmic Vine at $z=3.44$ \citep{jin2024cosmic, sillassen2026cosmic}, and Bigfoot at $z=3.98$ \citep{tanaka2024protocluster, sun2025bigfoot}, also provide further evidence of an excess of massive star-forming galaxies, or enhanced quiescent fractions compared to the field.